danioropeza/react-development-and-workflow/README.md

 ### About the component.

-This is an example component and the main one that I used to generate the registration form seen in the video.
+The src_components_subscriptionForm_SubscriptionForm.jsx file is an example component and the main one that I used to generate the registration form seen in the video.
 To do this, I used React Hooks under a responsive design and the concept of mobile-first.
 The component shows how to make requests to the API, validations, error handling, variable parsing, etc. All the code was created using the Airbnb linter and following clean code rules.

 ### About the workflow.